 On the night of the 11th, many of us went to UVA [University of Virginia at Charlottesville] campus to see if there was something we could do and independently arrived at the conclusion that it was not the night to engage with those fuckers in the way that they deserved.
 We decided that we just had to take the loss for twelve hours and pin our hopes on the next day.
 Later that night, there were arguments, accusations of cowardice, recriminations, second-guessing.
 Personally, I felt that all that would have happened would have been that we would have gotten completely fucked up and possibly worse, making it even less likely that there would be enough people on hand for the day of the rally itself.

-I remember somebody saying that some UVA employee in a uniform told them, “You all should get out here.
+I remember somebody saying that some UVA employee in a uniform told them, “You all should get out of here.
 If they go after you, we’re not going to be able to do anything about it.”
 That was a classic cowardly law-enforcement thing to say.
 At the same time, it was not factually untrue.

 On the other hand, the night of the 11th, someone I didn’t know at a meeting I participated in said that his best advice for the next day was to “Fake it till you make it.”